 The University of Texas at Austin

-As an example think about the Abu Ghraib prison site, and the mistreatment of some of the inmates there.
-A female wrote: “In the beginning, you see somebody naked and you see underwear on their head and you’re like, ‘Oh, that’s pretty bad — I can’t believe I just saw that.’
+As an example, think about the Abu Ghraib prison site, and the mistreatment of some of the inmates there.
+A female soldier wrote: “In the beginning, you see someone naked and you see underwear on their head and you are like, ‘Oh, that is pretty bad — I cannot believe I just saw that.’
 And then you go to bed and you come back the next day and you see something worse.
-Well, it seems like the day before wasn’t so bad.”
+‘Well, it seems like the day before was not so bad.’”